Salvia merjamie: Description

 Salvia merjamie grows 2–3 feet tall, with mostly basal leaves that are covered with oil glands, and sometimes with light hair on both leaf surfaces.
 The dark green oblong leaves form a rosette, with light scalloping on the edge.
 The leaves grow up to 6 inches long and 2 inches wide, with a 1.5 inch petiole.
 The flowers, usually less than 1 inch long, grow in whorls, varying in color.
 The variety grown in horticulture is very pale blue, verging on cream, with a falcate upper lip.
 The small calyces are typically violet-purple.
 The inflorescences are short, with a main flowering stem that has alternating pairs of flower stems at right angles to each other, a botanical arrangement known as decussate.
 The mathematically precise flower structure gives the plant a striking appearance.

 Cultivation

-Salvia merjamie prefers a half to full day of sun, well draining soil, and regular moderate watering.
+Salvia merjamie prefers a half to a full day of sun, well draining soil, and regular moderate watering.
 It is hardy down to −4 °C for short periods, and is typically short-lived, flowering and producing seed for about three years in cultivation.
 The bloom period is short, approximately three weeks, with bees and hummingbirds typically drawn to the flowers.
 The variety commonly sold in horticulture is named 'Mint Sauce', which was first collected near the top of Mount Kilimanjaro in Tanzania and is described as having a strong minty aroma.